philippinespire/AlbatrossEndemics/README.md

 # AlbatrossEndemics
-Analysis to find fishes endemic to the Philippines that were described the Albatross Expedition
+Analysis to find fishes endemic to the Philippines that were described by the Albatross Expedition

 Use the checklist of Albatross holotypes from the appendix of [Balisco & Liao 2025](https://pmc.ncbi.nlm.nih.gov/articles/PMC12305098/) and the list of Philippine endemics from their Supplementary Table 1.